calmm-js/kefir.atom/README.md

 ## Reference

-Typically one only uses the default import
+Typically one only uses the default export

 ```js
 import Atom from "kefir.atom"